GandhiCloudLab/waiops320/install/40-demo-script-aimgr/readme.md

 #### 4. Namespace

-Update the NAMESAPCE_APP property, with namespace where the bookinfo apps is installed is installed.
+Update the NAMESAPCE_APP property, with namespace where the bookinfo apps is installed.

 ```
 NAMESAPCE_APP=bookinfo